CanDIG/CanDIGv2/docs/ingest-and-test.md

 FAILED etc/tests/test_integration.py::test_add_server - IndexError: list index out of range
 ```

 You might need to rebuild federation service.
-First check whether `federation` is in the list of `CANDIG_AUTH_MODULES` in your `.env` file, if it isn't add it.
+First check whether `federation` is in the list of `CANDIG_AUTH_MODULES` in your `.env` file.
+If it isn't, add it.

 Then run
 ```commandline